EWaterman/EWaterman.github.io/_posts/Ch4/0004-05-01-page-composition.md

 ![](/images/guide/dbz.jpg)

-These pages from Dragon Ball Z express the point well (though it could be argued it goes a bit too far).
+These pages from Dragon Ball Z express the point well (though you could probably get away with a more subtle approach).
 The divide between tiers is extremely clear, making it very obvious which panels are associated with each other.
 There's little confusion as to where the reader should look next.

 - Unless you’re going for a specific effect, or are pairing panels like the previous point states, **keep your gutters the same size throughout your pages**.
 This just makes it easier for the reader to get through your pages and know what panel comes next.

+- **Vary panel structure.** Mixing up panel size, placement, and count, helps keeps things fresh and interesting to look at for the reader.
+[Even 9 and 6 panel grids differ from time to time.](https://www.youtube.com/watch?v=Gx1DZg7ACoc)

 - **Consider the rhythmic flow of your panels.** The size and placement of panels within a page can have a great effect on how the page is read.
 There are a few factors that determine the flow of a page: